NSIS-Dev/Documentation/Includes/WinVer/IsWin98.md

     ${If} ${IsWin98}
         DetailPrint "Running on Windows 98"
     ${Else}
-        DetailPrint "Not running onWindows 98"
+        DetailPrint "Not running on Windows 98"
     ${EndIf}

 ## Credits